-Running your chainsaw dry comes with some risks but there’s another option, that’s simple and inexpensive.
-You’ll be glad you read this, I promise!
+Running your chainsaw dry comes with some risks, but there’s another option that’s simple and inexpensive.
+You’ll be glad you read this.

 Should I run my chainsaw dry?
-You should never run your chainsaw dry.
-You should instead use a quality gas stabiliser.
-A stabiliser will keep your fuel fresh and protect your fuel system from damage caused by stale gas.
+Never run your chainsaw dry; instead, use a quality gas stabilizer.
+A stabilizer will keep fuel fresh and protect a chainsaw fuel system from damage caused by stale gas.

-I know plenty of people who run their kit dry when not in use and for most it works out just fine.
-However running your saw dry can cause the finely balanced and delicate carburettor components to become problematic.
+I know plenty of people who run their kit dry when not in use, and for most, it works out just fine.
+However, running your saw dry can cause the finely balanced and delicate carburetor components to become problematic.

-Although the gas has been drained from the tank and the engine ran to a stop.
-The carburettor components still have a residue, that can cause problems as it drys.
+Symptoms of bad gas, as you likely know, affect new saws and old saws alike.
+Although the gas may have been drained from the tank and the engine running to a stop.
+The carburetor components still have a residue, and that can cause problems as it crystallizes.

-Most small engine fuel systems are operated by gravity, lawnmowers, snowblowers, tillers etc. So long as the gas tank is higher than the carburettor, a constant gas flow is available.
+Most small-engine fuel systems are operated by gravity, lawnmowers, snowblowers, tillers, etc. So long as the gas tank is higher than the carburetor, a constant gas flow is available.

-The pulsing is what moves the gas from the gas tank to the carburettor, no matter what level the gas tank is positioned.
+The pulsing is what moves the gas from the gas tank to the carburetor, no matter what level the gas tank is positioned.

 The fuel supply is proportional to engine speed.
 More engine speed (revs) equals more fuel supply.
 A wonderfully clever system.